We’re bringing all our knowledge and resources to the table

 - Weather monitoring

 CNRE has two of the top 10 departments at Virginia Tech in terms of research funding.
-Research expenditures per tenure-track faculty member across the college are second only to those of the College of Engineering.
+CNRE faculty members received more than $24 million in research funding for 2020-2021.

 Each tree’s growth rings contain a storehouse of information, but for Brian Strahm, it’s the layers of soil below the surface that are a gateway to discovery.
 Strahm studies the soils that are the hub of biological and chemical activity in forest ecosystems — and the key to understanding, predicting, and regulating forest productivity and environmental quality.